 Cats are often seen as silent and solitary animals.
 While this is true in most cases, different cats, like most animals, have distinct personalities.
 While it’s possible to find suitable companionship for a cat, there are several steps worth considering first.

 Cats learn the social skills that shape their personality when they are kittens between two and nine weeks old.
 If you want to introduce your kitten to another cat or dog, this means it’s best to do it when they’re as young as possible.

 It’s also best to introduce kittens to other animals within a controlled setting.
 Don’t force the animals to interact with one another.
 If your kitten gets too frightened, make sure there’s an empty room nearby that you can quickly put it in and where it will feel safe.

 If cats didn’t grow up together, it’s highly likely that they’re not going to get on.
 For cats used to living alone, suddenly having to share their home with another cat is a common cause of stress.
 For this reason, it’s sensible to think carefully about giving your cat a new playmate after they’ve matured from a kitten.

 To help ensure cohabiting cats don’t suffer with stress, they should have their own litter tray, feeding and water bowls, and scratching post.
 If possible, give them enough space to stay away from each other; locating them around your home, so they can avoid coming into contact as much as possible.
-If you are worried about any possible aggression between your cats, check out our blog post here.

 Introducing a dog to your cat